Glenfield, New South Wales: Transport

-Recently upgraded platforms 1 and 2 of Glenfield station, with stairways leading to an overhead concourse.
+Platforms 1 and 2 of Glenfield station, with stairways leading to an overhead concourse.

 Glenfield railway station is a major interchange station for South-West Sydney.
 It is the junction for the East Hills railway line and the South West Rail Link and the Main Southern railway line.
 The station received a major upgrade as part of the South West Rail Link, including construction of an overhead concourse, multi-storey car park, new, fourth platform and conversion of a terminating platform to a through platform.
 The new railway line west to Leppington opened on 8 February 2015, meaning trains now serve Glenfield from the north, south, east and west.

 The M5 South Western Motorway and Hume Highway sit on the western border of Glenfield.
 Additionally, the Westlink M7 is also close to its western border.